boput/vim-popot/README.md

 *** Latest version of modified verion: http://repo.or.cz/w/grissiom.projects.git?a=blob_plain;f=vim/ftplugin/po.vim ***

-DESCRIPTION
+# Package vim-popot
+## vim-popot is produced by packing Grissiom's latest version into package using exclusively vim9script.

+## Description
-    This file is a Vim ftplugin for editing PO files (GNU gettext -- the GNU i18n and l10n system).
+    This file is a Vim package for editing PO files (GNU gettext -- the GNU i18n and l10n system).
 It automates over a dozen frequent tasks that occur while editing files of this type.